hass104/README/README.md

 The user provides two logical propositions as input.

 propositions should involve the variables A, B, C and the logical operators & (AND), | (OR), !
-(NOT), and parentheses (). if any other charcter entered the program will stop working
+(NOT), and parentheses (). if any other character entered the program will stop working

 DO not add any spaces between characters( EX: (EX: (A|B))